kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 	- Corpses - human male and female, 20s.
 Were living until an hour ago, freshly dead.
 Egg recently hatched.
 	- Mural - has been painted over, instead of St. Imelda, is XI'Talla.
 Crowds and masses of screaming writhing humans, giant bug goddess, burning flames and smoke.
 	- Ria and I arcana'd - egg is the same one we saw in the sewers of Maghaven.
 Hybrid between human and insect, tainted, trying to be grown as a vessel, but came out deformed.
 Method is trying to be perfected.
+	- Lewis cast speak with dead
+		- How long have you been captured?